How to Grow Your Childcare Organization with Facebook

 Pro Tip: Build content and optimize your page around the user’s experience and the behavior of your prospective families, which can be tracked and sourced.

 How frequently your childcare enterprise posts content

 The number of likes, comments, the value of information, and shares on the post.

 How often your childcare organization interacts with the audience viewing your post

 Facebook is a prime digital marketing tool for scaling your childcare organization.
 It provides robust features that help attract more prospective families and gets your content in front of an interested, relevant audience.
-Once you’ve explored and implemented these underutilized and under-advertised Facebook features to grow your childcare enterprise, it’s helpful to contemplate integrating with a CRM to further optimize lead generation, sourcing, and follow-up.
+Once you’ve explored these Facebook features to grow your childcare enterprise, it’s helpful to integrate with a CRM to further optimize lead generation, sourcing, and follow-up.

-Subscribe to ChildcareCRM: The Blog to stay up to date with all the tips and tricks you need to know to know to optimize your enrollment processes and reach enrollment capacity.
+Subscribe to ChildcareCRM: The Blog to stay up to date with all the tips and tricks you need to know to know to reach enrollment capacity.